Internet activism: Information communication technologies

 Information communication technologies (ICTs) make communication and information readily available and efficient.
 There are millions of Facebook accounts, Twitter users and websites, and one can educate oneself on nearly any subject.
 While this is for the most part a positive thing, it can also be dangerous.
 For example, people can read up on the latest news events relatively easily and quickly; however, there is danger in the fact that apathy or fatigue can quickly arise when people are inundated with so many messages, or that the loudest voice on a subject can often be the most extreme one, distorting public perception on the issue.

 These social networks which occupy ICTs are simply modern forms of political instruments which pre-date the technological era.
 People can now go to online forums or Twitter instead of town hall meetings.
 People can essentially mobilize worldwide through the Internet.
 Women can create transnational alliances and lobby for rights within their respective countries; they can give each other tips and share up-to-date information.
 This information becomes "hyper textual", available in downloadable formats with easy access for all.
 The UN organizations also use "hyper textual" formats.
 They can post information about upcoming summits, they can post newsletters on what occurred at these meetings, and links to videos can be shared; all of this information can be downloaded at the click of a button.
 The UN and many other actors are presenting this information in an attempt to get a certain message out in the cyber sphere and consequently steer public perception on an issue.

-With all this information so readily available, there is a rising trend of "slacktivism" or "clicktivism".
-While it is positive that information can be distributed so quickly and efficiently all around the world, there is negativity in the fact that people often take this information for granted, or quickly forget about it once they have seen it flash across our computer screens.
-Viral campaigns are great for sparking initial interest and conversation, but they are not as effective in the long term—people begin to think that clicking "like" on something is enough of a contribution, or that posting information about a current hot topic on their Facebook page or Twitter feed means that they have made a difference.
+With information readily available, there is a rising trend of "slacktivism" or "clicktivism".
+While information is distributed so quickly and efficiently people often take this information for granted, or quickly forget about it once they have seen it flash across their screens.
+Viral campaigns, great for sparking interest and conversation, are not as effective in the long term—people begin to think that clicking "like" on something is enough of a contribution, or that posting information about a current hot topic means that they have made a difference.